-When is the Monster Hunter Rise PC release date?
+When will the Monster Hunter Rise PC port be out?

-When is the Monster Hunter Rise PS5 and Xbox release date?
+Will Monster Hunter Rise come to PS5 and Xbox?

 Capcom has not announced plans to bring Monster Hunter Rise to PS5 or Series X at this time.
 But given the team’s willingness to bring the game to PC, it could happen eventually — if demand is there.